-The Primary partition is always associated with an ME's main E-MEM level and has a dedicated button in the Master E-MEM Module (ME 1, ME 2, ME 3,
+A Primary partition is always associated with an ME's main E-MEM level and has a dedicated button in the Master E-MEM Module (ME 1, ME 2, ME 3, Pgm Pst).
+A Secondary partition has its own level, enabled in Split Mode.
+There are also dedicated buttons in the Master E-MEM Module (ME 1 Sec, ME 2 Sec, etc.) which are enabled when the ME is in Split Mode.

-Pgm Pst).
-The Secondary partition, however, can be attached to different levels, or not be attached, depending on the desired behavior.

-- If the Secondary partition is unassigned (none), E-MEM control is only available on that ME's individual Local E-MEM Module when it has been delegated to the Secondary partition.
-The Master E-MEM Module will have no control of that Secondary partition. - If the Secondary partition is attached to a level different from the Primary partition (a Misc level), then E-MEM control of the Secondary partition will be available from the Master E-MEM Module when that Misc level has been enabled.
-Control continues to be available from that ME's individual Local E-MEM Module when it is delegated to the Secondary partition.
-One suggested mapping would map ME 1 secondary to Misc 1, ME 2 secondary to Misc 2, etc. so that the secondary partitions have separate Master E-MEM control.
-The layout of the enable buttons make this a logical attachment.
-To do this you may need to re-assign the Bkgd, External Devices, or any other levels assigned to the Misc buttons to ensure separate control of these functions.
-Another scenario is to assign all ME partition boundaries to a common Misc level and use that single level to control all ME partitioning and modes. - If the Secondary partition is attached to the Primary partition level, E-MEM control of the two partitions will be linked together.
+- If a Secondary partition is unassigned (none), E-MEM control is only available on that ME's individual Local E-MEM Module when it has been delegated to a Secondary partition.
+The Master E-MEM Module will have no control of that MEs Secondary partition. - If a Secondary partition is enabled, then E-MEM control of that Secondary partition will be available from the Master E-MEM Module.
+Control continues to be available from that ME's individual Local E-MEM Module when it is delegated to its Secondary partition.

+• If a Secondary partition is attached to its Primary partition level, E-MEM control of the two partitions will be linked together.
 Specifically, Master E-MEM operations for that level will always affect both partitions.
-When the individual ME is delegated to the Primary partition, E-MEM operations will also affect both partitions.
-However, when the individual ME is delegated to the Secondary partition, E-MEM operation will only affect the Secondary partition. - If the ME is not going to be used in split mode, the Secondary partition can be left unattached.
+When the individual ME is delegated, E-MEM operations will affect both partitions.
+However, when the individual ME Secondary is delegated, E-MEM operation will only affect that Secondary partition.

-Default Split Mode E-MEM Settings

-The default Suite Pref settings assigns each ME's partition boundary sublevel to the ME's Primary level and leaves the ME Secondary levels unattached.
-This default allows E-MEM to control the ME as a single object until it is put in split mode.
-Then the Secondary level is only controlled by the individual ME's Local E-MEM Module.